 - Be mindful of your own emotions first

 We are highly empathetic people.
 Naturally, when we hear about someone’s suffering we empathetically feel some of that suffering ourselves.
 There can be physical symptoms of this.
 Increased heartrate, nausea, dizziness.

 When helping someone with anxiety, we may experience anxiety ourselves.
 And this can compound the issue.

-To help other people, we first need to control our own energy and our own feelings.
+To help a friend recover people, we first need to control our own energy and our own feelings.
 We must be mindful of how we are feeling and take control.
 Them, our personal feelings will not interfere with our compassion and our kindness.

 Try practicing meditation, yoga or tai chi before helping someone with an emotional issue.